jcsherin/jcsherin.github.io/posts/2025-06-06-record-shredding-part-1/index.md

 ## Columnar Data Layout

 It is implied above that record shredding and assembly uses a columnar data layout.
-And it is evident how this critical for being able to reconstruct a partial projection from the shredded values.
+And this is critical for reassembly of partial projection from the shredded values in storage.
+It is an efficient representation because only the subset of columns required for reassembly have to be scanned.

 Typically relational data is associated with row storage.
 If you access the row (say _id_ = 103) it retrieves all the related attributes from storage and writes _(103, "Eve", "eavesdropper")_ to memory.
 This matches the access